 Hay River/Pine Point (1978)

-The NWT has also hosted the Arctic Winter Games six times.
+The NWT has also hosted the Arctic Winter Games seven times.
 Five of those games took place in Yellowknife.

-The exception came in 1978 when the communities of Hay River and Pine Point shared the honour.
+The exception came in 1978 when the communities of Hay River and Pine Point shared the honour, and then again in 2018 when Hay River and Fort Smith shared the Games.

 Among the many innovations featured in those games was the Inukshuk Express; a four-car train that shuttled athletes, coaches, officials and fans along the CN rail line between Hay River and Pine Point.